datafolklabs/cement/README.md

 Cement Framework
 ================

-**NOTE: 2.3.x is the development version of Cement.
-Please use 2.2.x in production until version 2.4.x is released.**

 Cement is an advanced CLI Application Framework for Python.
 Its goal is to introduce a standard, and feature-full platform for both simple and complex command line applications as well as support rapid development needs without